|

 David B

-"I met Peter last year at the ukulele retreat in the Forest of Dean
+"I met Peter last year at the ukulele retreat in the Forest of

 and immediately felt I could learn and improve my playing from his